Good and Bad Alcohols in Skin Care

 Alcohol makes its way into most chemical sunscreens because it makes them appear less greasy and helps other ingredients like retinol and vitamin C absorb into the skin more effectively.
 Unfortunately, it does this by dehydrating your skin and eroding its protective barrier an issue that causes more problems than benefits.

-KINeSYS alcohol-free sunscreens are ultra-gentle and effective as they are made with natural antibacterial agents and nourishing ingredients.
+KINeSYS alcohol-free sunscreens are ultra-gentle.
 When we refer to our products as 'alcohol-free,' it means they do not contain harmful alcohols such as ethanol/ethyl alcohol and alcohol denatured.
-Additionally, Our KINeSYS Performance Sunscreen comes with broad-spectrum UVA and UVB defense to protect the whole family from the harmful sun's rays all year round.
+Additionally, KINeSYS Performance Sunscreen comes with broad-spectrum UVA and UVB defense to protect the whole family from the harmful sun's rays all year round.

 Benefits of Using Alcohol-free Sunscreens